mroz22/trezor-suite/docs/misc/message_system.md

 Current configuration file is located in `packages/suite-data/src/message-system/config`.
 Its name is `config.vX.json`.
 The `X` express current version messaging system.

-The config is fetched at launch of the application and then every six hours (If the application is running).
+The config is fetched at launch of the application and then every 6 hours.
 It remembers the previously fetched config to inform the user even if he is offline.
 For this reason, the latest available config during build time is bundled with the application.

-If fetching of a new config fails, the fetching process is repeated every 10 minutes.
+If fetching of a new config fails, the fetching process is repeated every 1 hour.
 ### Schema

 The configuration structure is specified in JSON file using JSON schema.
 The file can be found in `packages/suite-data/src/message-system/schema` folder.
 Its name is `config.schema.vX.json`.